factorish/factorish-elk/README.md

 ![Kibana Screenshot](docs/kibana.png)

-To spin up a three node system each running the whole ELK stack simply run:
+To spin up a three node system suitable for Development each running the whole ELK stack simply run:

 ```
 $ vagrant up
 ```

 See the [vagrant](https://github.com/factorish/factorish-elk#vagrant) section in [Testing / Development](https://github.com/factorish/factorish-elk#testing--development) for more details.

+To build something that looks more like production you can use the prebuilt images from the [Docker Hub](https://registry.hub.docker.com/repos/factorish/) and the included fleet units found in `./fleet`.
+See the Testing section in [Testing / Development](https://github.com/factorish/factorish-elk#testing--development) for a list of fleet commands to stand up an ELK stack via fleet.

 Framework
 =========